June 1-July 12, 2024

-Departure: Program ends on Monday, July 15th in Madrid.
-Program activities end after 7 p.m. on Sunday, July 14th and students may depart the program that evening, but may not miss scheduled activities to do so.
-Regardless, all students must check out of the hotel in Madrid by 11 a.m. on Monday, July 15 but not later.
-The program will provide bus transportation to the airport at least three different times during Monday morning.
+Departure: Program ends on Friday, July 12th in Madrid.
+All students must check out of the hotel in Madrid by 11 a.m. on Friday, July 12th.
+The program will provide bus transportation to the Madrid airport at least three different times throughout that morning.
 Students may also remain in Madrid/Europe after the program ends at their own expense to travel or sightsee.

 - 2 courses, transfer credit.
 (Students can take 9 credits, 3 courses, at a higher fee of $350 – see below for information)

 - Housing with another ISU student with a Spanish family including full board such as three meals per day and laundry, cleaning, etc.

 - Airport pickup and bus transportation from Madrid’s Barajas Airport to Madrid city center, then to Valencia at program beginning.
 Return transportation from Valencia to Madrid and airport drop-off at Madrid’s Barajas airport on the final day of the program

 - 2-day guided tour of El Escorial, Segovia and Toledo at the beginning of the program with accommodations in a three or four-start hotel in Madrid (including breakfast and dinner).
 All guides, entrance fees and transportation included.

 - 2-day guided tour of Madrid with accommodations in a three or four-star hotel (including breakfast and dinner) at the end of the program.
 All guides, entrance fees and transportation included.